World Cup FAQs

 The Denver 2026 Bid Committee is comprised of a diverse group of community members with a common interest in galvanizing the game of soccer in Denver and throughout Colorado.
 The Colorado Soccer Association, with its nearly 70,000 members, has been playing an integral role in mobilizing soccer enthusiasts to bring the 2026 FIFA World CUPTM to Denver.

-Over the course of the next year and a half, this Denver 2026 leadership will work with many communities and stakeholders all over the state to highlight Denver’s history of hosting high-profile events and to create a multi-faceted operation plan for an event of this caliber.
+The Denver 2026 leadership will work with many communities and stakeholders all over the state to highlight Denver’s history of hosting high-profile events and to create a multi-faceted operation plan for an event of this caliber.
 The decision will be made at the end of 2021.

 The team will focus on several key elements that will showcase a model for success.
 This effort will concentrate on the following subjects: Stadium & Venues, Lodging & Accommodations, Sponsors/Partnerships, Human Rights, Legacy Projects, Security & City Capabilities, Sustainability, Transportation & Mobility, Fan Fest, Communications, and Community Engagement.